 Naturally, Caesars can create a shared wallet for its sports betting and online casino customers while cross-selling its rewards program to 60 million customers.
 On top of it all, it gives Caesars access to markets it didn’t otherwise have.

 5Dimes reaches illegal gambling operations settlement

 It appears 5Dimes is ready to walk the straight and narrow.
 But it certainly cost the company a few bucks.

 An investigation into illegal US sports betting operations, money laundering and wire fraud led 5Dimes to reach a $46.8 million settlement with the US Department of Justice.

 As part of a settlement with the US Attorney’s Office Eastern District of Pennsylvania, 5D Holdings and owner Laura Varela — widow of Sean “Tony” Creighton, who was found dead in Costa Rica after he was kidnapped and murdered in September 2018 — will forfeit the illegally obtained gambling proceeds via 5Dimes’ offshore operations in Costa Rica.

-According to a lengthy list of criminal activity laid out in the settlement, 5Dimes began accepting wagers and making payouts in 2011 and transferred nearly $47 million in proceeds “to attempt to hide the nature, location, source, and control of the funds.”
+According to a lengthy list of criminal activities laid out in the settlement, 5Dimes began accepting wagers and making payouts in 2011 and transferred nearly $47 million in proceeds “to attempt to hide the nature, location, source and control of the funds.”